runemadsen/cancan-backbone/README.md

 ability.can("index", "Post")  // => true
 ```

-Obviously, you need the class_name of your backbone models to correspond to your Rails models.
+Obviously, you need the backboneClass of your backbone models to correspond to your Rails models.